-None of these recommended ceiling limitations, over which the Congress has final authority, will be easy to make, since in most cases they involve anticipated payments to deserving persons.
+None of these recommended ceiling limitations, over which the cases they involve anticipated payments to deserving persons.
 Nonetheless, it must be done.
 I recommend the action with great regret.
 I must emphasize that I am not asking that we eliminate or reduce these programs.
-I am . recommending that we slow down to 5 percent the rate at which these programs will expand.
+I am recommending that we slow down to 5 percent the rate at which these programs will expand.